HanumathRao/debug_and_dev_utilities/README.md

 Detailed blog post : https://nativecoding.wordpress.com/2016/10/25/c-reflection-using-clang/

 **multithreaded_stock_quotes ( Python / C# / Powershell ):** It is for querying stock quotes on multicore systems using Yahoo Finance API.
 It has been implemented seperately in Python (2.7) , C# and also as a standalone Powershell script which uses C# code.
 C# code can also run on Linux ( Mono ).
 A makefile for Mono/Linux is provided.
 Also you can use a bat file for Windows C# version which compiles and runs the project in command line by using C# compiler that is shipped with Windows.

-**simple_benchmarker ( Bash ):** benchmark.sh executes target programs and calculates statistics.
-You can run benchmark.sh on Windows by using GitBash.
-GitBash is a Mingw based Bash console for Windows : https://git-for-windows.github.io/